Photo credit: ©Graça Gaspar

-Description: This large brown alga has recorded at several locations around the coast of Ireland.
+- This large brown alga has recorded at several locations around the coast of Ireland.
 S. muticum in its invasive territory differs greatly to specimens in its native Japanese waters.
 Sargassum can grow up to 16 m in length, forming floating mats on the sea surface.
 It can grow up to 10 cm per day, and it also has a long life span of 3-4 years.
 Dense mats of Sargassum can form very quickly.
 Fronds, if detached, can continue to shed germlings as they drift.
 The loss of an entire frond is not fatal to the weed, as a new frond can grow from the primary axis that remains.

-Origin and Distribution: Native to waters off Japan and Korea but is now present in continental Europe and Britain.
+- Native to waters off Japan and Korea but is now present in continental Europe and Britain.
 The species is known to have been present at the Isle of Wight in 1973 but may have been present in Europe as early as 1966.
 It has since spread from the original site of introduction and is known from Norway to Spain.
 S. muticum is also known to have invaded North America from the 1940’s onwards.

 - Dense S. muticum stands can reduce the available light for understory species, dampen water flow, increase sedimentation rates and reduce ambient nutrient concentrations available for native species.

-How did it get here?
-It is believed that this species arrived with oyster spat introduced for commercial purposes.
+- It is believed that this species arrived with oyster spat introduced for commercial purposes.

-Where is it found in Ireland?
-Species is now widespread around the coast of Ireland with definite records in Counties Down, Louth, Wexford, Cork, Kerry, Galway and Sligo.
+- It has been found in Ireland and Northern Ireland, with definite records in Counties Down, Louth, Wexford, Cork, Kerry, Galway and Sligo.
 It is likely that the species has a much wider distribution and will spread to new areas to colonise all coastal areas.